 Usually, players will stick if they are on 16 or 17, but anything lower might mean twisting is the better option to take.

-In some blackjack games, dealers might automatically stick on a certain value, so check out the terms and conditions of your chosen blackjack game before you start.
+In some blackjack games, dealers might automatically stick to a certain value, so check out the terms and conditions of your chosen blackjack game before you start.

 Side bets are also available when playing online blackjack in Canada.
 This includes insurance, which is offered to players whenever the dealer starts with an ace in their hand.